ubiquity/uad-contracts/README.md

 # uad-contracts

-Smart Contracts for the Universal Digital Dollar
+Smart Contracts for the Ubiquity Algorithmic Dollar